 Bone broth is a soup containing bones from chicken, beef, pork or lamb and a fusion of vegetables, herbs and spices, all cooked together and simmered.

-Here are the top health benefits of bone broth:
+Let’s talk about the top health benefits of consuming bone broth:

 The gastrointestinal tract is composed of a mucus layer, which protects it from damaging substances and microorganisms.